espruino/BangleApps/apps/antonclk/README.md

 * Date can be shown in three different formats:
     * ISO-8601: 2021-12-19
     * short local format: 19/12/2021, 19.12.2021
-    * long local format (not together with seconds): DEC 19 2021
+    * long local format: DEC 19 2021
-* Weekday can be shown (not together with seconds)
+* Weekday can be shown (on seconds screen only instead of year)

 ## Usage